United States G-class submarine: Design

 G-2 had four 18-inch torpedo tubes: two bow internal, one bow external, and one stern external, with 8 torpedoes.
-She was the first US submarine with a stern tube.
-A preliminary drawing shows four engines installed, in tandem, probably with a clutch between them.
-This would likely create severe vibrations in operation, as it would be impossible to perfectly synchronize the engines, a problem the later AA-1-class submarines experienced.
+She had four engines installed, in tandem, two on each shaft with a clutch between them.
+This would create severe vibrations in operation, as it was impossible to perfectly synchronize the engines, a problem the later AA-1-class submarines experienced.

 G-3 had six 18-inch torpedo tubes: two bow internal, two bow external, and two stern external, with 10 torpedoes.
 She was the only one of the class with diesel engines.
-While being completed at the Brooklyn Navy Yard she was fitted with sponsons to improve stability.
+While being completed at the Brooklyn Navy Yard, she was fitted with sponsons to improve stability.

 G-4 had two bow and two stern 18-inch internal torpedo tubes, with 8 torpedoes.
+By commissioning date she was the first US submarine with a stern tube.
 Four engines were installed, in tandem as in G-2, except there was no clutch between them.
 This created severe vibrations in operation, as it was impossible to perfectly synchronize the engines, a problem the later AA-1 class experienced.